What is an Evaluation Task?

 Object

 Token count information of the LLM call.
-May include:
+Use snake_case keys: input_tokens, output_tokens, cache_read_input_tokens.

 Token counts are calculated based on the LLM provider’s tokenization method and are usually returned in the response of the endpoint.